-The Company realized \$0.1 million of interest income from its short-term investments during each of the first quarters of 2019 and 2018.
+The Company realized \$0.3 million and \$0.1 million of interest income from its short-term investments during the six months ended June 30, 2019 and 2018.

 The Company entered into a new loan facility with Horizon Technology Finance Corporation on June 27, 2018.
-In connection with this debt facility the Company incurred \$0.3 million in interest expense in the first quarter of 2019.
-The Company did not incur any interest expense during the same period of 2018.
+In connection with this debt facility the Company incurred \$0.7 million in interest expense in the six months ended June 30, 2019.
+Interest expense was insignificant during the same period of 2018.